-OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OTHER IMPACTS OPTION ONE EQUALISED Change depends on location No impact No impact More even spread of costs over time and More detail below across ratepayers.
+OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OTHER IMPACTS OPTION ONE Change depends on location No impact No impact More even spread of costs EQUALISED More detail below over time and across ratepayers.
 Everyone pays same amount for same service.
-OPTION TWO RINGFENCED Change depends on location No impact No impact Disproportionate costs across KINGI LINCED More detail below ratepayers, and costs that fluctuate, depending on work needed on each system.
+OPTION TWO RINGFENCED Change depends on location More detail below No impact No impact Fluctuating and disproportionate costs across ratepayers, depending on work needed for each system.